March is here, and Spring is just around the corner. Summer follows next, and with that comes the Sandal season.

 Besides being a style choice, sandals work better if you have wide feet or simply prefer the breezy openness.
 Some people use sandals as recuperative footwear.
-Open footwear is much easier on the feet than closed shoes if you’re recovering from a foot injury.
+Open footwear is a lot easier on the feet than closed shoes if you’re recovering from an injury.

 So what qualities should you look for in a sandal?
-We’d like to mention here that this guide doesn’t cover flip-flops and slides; that’s a category large enough to deserve its own.
+We’d like to point out that this guide doesn’t cover flip-flops and slides; that’s a category large enough to deserve a separate guide.

 Even after excluding flip-flops, sandals cover a diverse range of silhouettes and consumer needs.
 If you’re looking for comfortable casual-wear sandals, you’ll find brands like Birkenstock, Clarks and Ecco to be a good fit.

-Then there are hybrid shoe-sandals which combine a sandal strapping system with a semi-closed upper.
+Then there are hybrid shoe-sandals that combine a sandal strapping system with a semi-closed upper.
 Models like the Timberland Altramount Fisherman sandal and the Keen Newport H2 target this market niche.

-Regardless of the sub-category, the basic functional requirements are a non-brainer.
+Regardless of the sub-category, the basic functional requirements stay the same.
 A cushioned and supportive midsole is a must-have.
-Since sandals lack the secure upper fit of closed footwear, the midsole should provide most of the stability.
+Since sandals lack the secure upper fit of closed footwear, the midsole must provide most of the stability.

 The ride needs to have the right balance between cushioning comfort and support – which means that the midsole foam needs to be firm.
 The geometry should have enough margin ahead of the toes to prevent sidewalk bumps.

 Whether you need a roomy or narrow fit will depend on your foot shape.
-Nonetheless, the upper should not bite or use materials which stains fabrics.
+Nonetheless, the upper should not bite or use materials that stain fabrics.

-We’ll split this buyer’s guide into three sandal groups – the black and browns, the all-round sports sandals, and the protective outdoor kind.
+The following buyer’s guide is split into three sandal groups – the black and brown, the all-round sports sandals, and the protective outdoor kind.

 Black and brown casuals:

 These 2-strap and Fisherman sandals are comfortable enough for all-day urban exploring.
-Pair them with your shorts and Khakis.
+Pair them with your shorts or Khakis for the weekend look.

 2) Teva Langdon Sandal

-Sometimes a 2-strap sandal won’t cut it for you, and you need something with a more secure upper fit.
+Sometimes a 2-strap sandal doesn’t cut it for you, and you need something with a secure upper fit.
 At the same time, you don’t want to cross over to the sports-sandal side.

-The Teva Langdon is a good middle-ground between an activewear sandal and casual leather aesthetics.
+The Teva Langdon is a satisfying compromise between active-wear and casual leather sandal aesthetics.
 A mesh and leather frame in a Fisherman style provides a secure lock-down without coming across as overly sporty.